smblott-github/podrecast/README.md

 #### Warning

-Do not install `podrecast` as a CGI script on a public network.
+Do not install `podrecast` as a CGI script which is accessible on the public internet.
 It is *not* secure.